• Skip to primary navigation

 Add the cooked pasta, caper/chilli mix, the chopped basil to a large mixing bowl.

-First, pour over the lemon juice, season with some sea salt and cracked black pepper and mix well to combine.
+Season with some sea salt and cracked black pepper and mix well to combine.

 You can use whatever pasta happens to be lurking in your pantry.